 The redesigned Pāngarau wāhanga ako can be found on Tāhūrangi | the Online Curriculum Hub: Te Marautanga o Aotearoa.

-A range of guidance and resources are being developed to support the implementation of the revised Pāngarau learning area.
+A range of guidance and resources is being developed to support the implementation of the revised Pāngarau wāhanga ako.
 These will be released progressively over time.